General Education Focus Areas

 Writing Intensive courses include the following characteristics:

-• Written discourse is embedded into the requirements of the GE course through multiple written assignments.
+• Demonstrate proficiency in written discourse through the composition of at least 3000 words, or about 12 pages, of writing embedded into the requirements of the GE course through multiple written assignments

-• Part of the written discourse emphasizes critical inquiry which includes the gathering, interpretation, and evaluation of evi dence.
+• Writing demonstrates critical inquiry which includes the gathering, interpretation, and evaluation of evidence

-• Instructor evaluates written discourse for form, which includes overall organization, analysis, grammar, mechanics, punctua tion, and style.
+• Develop written discourse in the form appropriate to discipline, which includes overall organization, analysis, grammar, mechanics, punctuation, and style

 Quantitative Analysis is the ability to use mathematical concepts and operations in order to solve problems.
 Students should be able to apply analytical skills to solve real world and abstract problems.
 A quantitatively literate individual should be able to perform arithmetic, algebraic and logical operations that involve abstract problems, and demonstrate problem solving skills.